-All original stories, characters posted and mentioned here are owned by me, unless stated otherwise.
-Please do not repost them without my expressed permission, thanks!!
+All original stories, characters posted and mentioned here, (other than the Sailor Moon characters) are owned by me, please do not repost them without my expressed permission, thanks!!

 “Xavior and Fujiko walked into a room, more than likely a guest room, waiting for the feline adviser before shutting and locking themselves in.
 The man knew how to begin down the path of communing with his inner vampire, Blackrose taught him how to perform the ritual before she fought that mage, knowledge having him take the Kahimoto sword sheathe with the weapon in it off his back and set it in front of him after sitting cross legged.
 After a pause, probably to get what he needed to say to the part he imprisoned together, Xavior started to chant in a forgotten tongue, going into a trance soon after.